-A member and facilitator with the Haverford Restorative Practices community, Xerxes is also the organizer of the 2024-25 reading group “Care as Essential: Growing Transformative and Restorative Justices,” and the 2025 Mellon symposium “Tools of Restorative Justice: Pasts, Presents, and Futures in Philly,” which is bringing together the Tri-Co community with RJ practitioners and artists from across Philadelphia for a day of reflection, community, and imagining.
+A member and facilitator with the Haverford Restorative Practices community, Xerxes is also the organizer of the 2024-25 reading group “Care as Essential: Growing Transformative and Restorative Justices,” and the 2025 Mellon symposium “Tools of Restorative Practices: Roots, Branches, and Seeds of Restorative Justice in Philadelphia,” which is bringing together the Tri-Co and Philadelphia community with RJ practitioners and artists from across the city for a day of reflection, community, and imagining.

 Course offerings (email for syllabus):